joehurrie/requirement-analysis/README.md

 ---

 ##  What is Requirement Analysis?
-**Requirement Analysis** is a crucial phase in the **Software Development Life Cycle (SDLC)** where stakeholder needs are identified, refined, and documented.
-It transforms ambiguous ideas into actionable and structured documentation that guides developers in building effective solutions.
+**Requirement Analysis** is a phase in the **Software Development Life Cycle (SDLC)** where stakeholder needs are identified, refined, and documented.
+Transforming\\ ambiguous ideas into actionable and structured documentation that guides developers in building effective solutions.

 ### Importance in SDLC:
 - Establishes a **clear project scope**